WOMEN OVER 50: LET’S GET BETTER SLEEP

 2. Yoga

-Doing yoga during the day or creating a yoga routine before bedtime is a great way to slow the body down physically.
-Hip openers allow any excess tension and stress to be released, while forward bends create a sense of soothing introversion.
+Doing yoga or Pilates during the day or creating a yoga routine before bedtime is a great way to slow the body down physically.
+Hip opening stretches allow any excess tension and stress to be released, while forward bends create a sense of soothing introversion.

 More stimulating yoga practice during earlier hours of the day allows excess tension to be released through a healthy outlet.
-Mind and body are able to connect, which allows sleep to come easier later on.
+Through mindfulness movements, the mind and body are able to connect, which allows sleep to come easier later on.

 3. Aromatherapy